-“We have been using The Good Care Group for over five years and have received an excellent service.
-They are responsive and committed to providing well-trained, caring, and compassionate carers for my parents.
-They understand the need to keep the family involved in decisions around care, unlike another agency we have used.
-They take feedback seriously and act upon it immediately providing good support to their carers.
-We are very satisfied with the service we have received.”
+“We have been using The Good Care Group for over 5 years and receive an excellent service.
+They are responsive and provide trained, caring and compassionate carers.
+They understand the need to keep the family involved in decisions.”

 Peace of mind and reassurance for families

 There are many compelling benefits to 24 home care, not least the peace of mind it affords families who can be reassured that their loved one is receiving high quality care from an expert, employed carer who is dedicated to ensuring their loved one gets one-to-one, personalised care and support, whilst significantly improving their overall health and wellbeing.
 When considering how live in care works it is worth considering other aspects of the service that will provide you with the reassurance you deserve:

 Highest service rating from care regulators in England and Scotland